Thank you…

 This control adjusts the overall volume of the module.
 By default, this affects both the headphone output and the main outputs OUT1 and OUT2; but in the menu the latter can be uncoupled from the LEVEL control, so that your output always has a fixed level (see page 55 UNIT – OUT).

-the respective menus (UNIT or KIT).
+Use these buttons to move through the respective menus (UNIT or KIT).

 The display of the DrumIt Three-module can give a readout of up to 6 parameters.
 In general, these are three below the DATA buttons and three above the DATA controllers.
 The name of the parameter is always in the upper row (see example: SOUND, LAYER, VOICE, ATTACK, HOLD, DECAY) and the value to be edited beneath (see Example: ATTACK = .003).